th2-net/th2-rpt-data-provider/README.md

 # Release notes

 ## 5.13.1
-* Fixed the problem data provider can't handle `messageIds` request without startTimestamp
+* Fixed the problem data provider can't handle `messageIds` request with `messageId` but without `startTimestamp` arguments

 ## 5.13.0
 * Provided ability to limit `messageIds` request by `lookupLimitDays` argument or `messageIdsLookupLimitDays` option